tkrajina/leaflet-editable-polyline/README.md

 ## TODO

- * New point on start/end of polyline
- * Split polyline
  * Remove point
  * Split polyline
  * Multiple polylines and consistent points showed
- * Busy for single polyline and all polylines, check busy when moving/adding points
+ * Busy for [single polyline and] all polylines, check busy when moving/adding points